Lillian Kaushtupper: Relationships

 Her late husband Roland (Kenan Thompson), a musician, proposed to her at Mabel's Soul Food Restaurant.
 In September of 1977, she accidentally shot Roland in the face, killing him, having mistaken him for an intruder.
 It is implied that Roland's bones are still somewhere in the apartment building.
-In order to cash his disability checks, she dress up in his clothes.
+In order to cash his disability checks, she dresses up in his clothes.

 Robert "Bobby" Durst (Fred Armisen) was her first love.
 The two of them met at a summer camp on Roosevelt Island when she was 12 in 1964; she was his first alibi.
 This would make her born in 1952, meaning she is the same age as her actress Carol Kane.
 They begin dating again in the season 2 premiere.
 She breaks up with him in the season 3 premiere because he is the son of the biggest real estate developer in New York and she is running for city council on an anti-gentrification platform.

 Artie Goodman (Peter Riegert) is the owner of the Big Naturals chain of grocery stores.
 When the two first meet they are rivals, as Lillian uses her position as city council member to oppose the construction of a Big Naturals in her district.
 They begin dating at the end of "Kimmy Learns About the Weather."
 She breaks up with him in the season 3 finale because he refuses to use his wealth to skip ahead on the heart donor line; a plan she approves of because there would only be ferret hearts left for Rudy Giuliani.
 However, they must have gotten back together, for Lillian is with him when he dies during their trip to Scandinavia.
 In Artie's will, he names Lillian in charge of his spoiled daughter Sheba's (Busy Philipps) trust fund.

 Her wallet contains photographs of all the Asian men she's slept with.
 She has a pact with Titus that if they are both still single at the age of 40 then they will kill each other.
 In 1989, she played seven minutes in heaven after switching soups on Bill Cosby.